sadamov/swissai/README.md

 pip install -r requirements.txt
 ```

+If you are working inside containers you can use the Dockerfile provided in the repository.
+As usual custom container can be created using podman and squashed with enroot.
+Afterwards adjust the path `swissai_container.toml` to match your container's location.

 #### For CMIP6 Processing

 The CMIP6 splitting tool requires CDO (Climate Data Operators).
 You can either: